 Examples of less-than-ideal behavior can take many forms, ranging from unethical to illegal:

 False, “white lie” marketing.
 Promising services or amenities that aren’t there.
-This typically happens in the context of getting help from call centers, whose respondents may not have even visited the location.
+This typically happens in the context of getting help from call centers where respondents may or may not have visited the treatment center.

 Manipulative in-person marketing.
-Targeting support groups or other recovery communities in order to identify individuals that they can convince to seek treatment at their program.
-There are cases where benefits or payments have been provided to convince patients.
+Targeting support groups or other recovery communities in order to identify individuals they can convince to seek treatment at their program.
+There are cases where benefits or payments have been provided to convince patients to participate.

 Not supporting continuing care.
-Failing to help individuals transition well from their program to their next step.
-This can range from lacking a long-term treatment or transition plan, to forcibly kicking out patients and leaving them without a place to go once insurance runs out.
+Failing to help individuals successfully transition out of their program.
+This can range from lacking a long-term treatment or transition plan, to forcibly kicking out patients and leaving them with nowhere to go once insurance runs out.

 Fraudulent billing.
-Charging insurance companies for services that are never delivered, or patients that do not exist or have not continued treatment.
+Charging insurance companies for services that are never delivered, for patients that do not exist, or for patients that are no longer in treatment.

 Paid placement marketing services.
-Some websites and call centers offering treatment advice redirect interested patients and families from their desired facility to those for whom they are paid sizable fees.
-At times, online resources may be owned by providers of care, creating potential conflict of interest.
+Some websites and call centers offering treatment advice redirect interested patients and families to those for whom they are paid sizable fees.
+At times, online resources may be owned by providers of care, creating a potential conflict of interest.
 There are unethical conflicts of interest when someone, whether a doctor or a website, is paid to refer an individual to a specific place and information on that payment is not disclosed.

-Misrepresenting level of clinical care.
-Not having doctors or other medically-trained staff on the premises as promised or advertised
+Misrepresenting the level of clinical care.
+Not having doctors or other medically-trained staff on the premises as promised or advertised.

 Sadly, this is not the extent of unethical behavior.
-These types of practices threaten to overshadow the important and life-changing work done by many treatment centers that help people overcome addiction.
-It can be difficult to sift through the range of treatment opportunities, and there are no perfect, fail-safe options, as each happens to employ imperfect people.
-Many providers don’t keep reliable or scientific records of succcess rates.
-In fact, the greater the confidence that a provider has in their ability to guarantee success can actually indicate a lack of understanding of the unpredictability and difficulty posed by the challenge of addiction.
+Many providers don’t keep reliable or scientific records of success rates.
+In fact, the greater the confidence a provider seems to have in their ability to guarantee success may indicate a lack of understanding of the unpredictability and difficulty posed by the challenge of addiction.

 For thousands of people, treatment centers play an important role in recovery, and the discovery of greater hope, health, and life.
-Using the following keys can help individuals and families considering a treatment center navigate the process.
+The following 5 keys help individuals and families considering a treatment center navigate the process of choosing one wisely.

-Find providers that you can speak with directly.
-Be cautious around third parties, and try to connect with an individual that actually works at the center, before committing to their services.
+- Find providers that you can speak with directly.
+Be cautious around third parties, and try to connect with an individual that actually works at the center before committing to their services.
 If possible, connect or visit the facility in person.
-Ask about the type and level of care offered, and how the provider helps people transition at the ends of their stays.
+Ask about the type and level of care offered, and how the provider helps people transition at the end of their stay

-Lean on trusted relationships.
-Once you find an individual or provide with whom connection and trust can be built, try to work through the provider’s existing relationships in the industry to navigate various steps.
+- Lean on trusted relationships.
+Once you find an individual or provider with whom connection and trust can be built, try to work through the provider’s existing relationships in the industry to navigate various steps.

-Work with an EAP (Employee Assistance Program) or health insurer to understand coverage.
-Understanding insurance coverage can be complex; having a clear understanding of what will be covered and what will not be can be helpful in informing treatment decisions.
+- Work with an EAP (Employee Assistance Program) or health insurer to understand coverage.
+Understanding insurance coverage can be complex; having a clear understanding of what will and will not be covered can help inform treatment decisions.

-Many experts and practitioners in the industry recommend finding next steps through relationships and people you trust.
-If you don’t know of people that could provide a personal recommendation, building relationships with individuals you trust in support groups or with a counselor may also be helpful in the process.
+Many experts and practitioners in the industry recommend choosing your next steps through relationships with people you trust.
+If you don’t know people that can provide a personal recommendation, building new trustworthy relationships in support groups or with a counselor will be helpful in the process.